Geo-ten/jellyfin-core-slider/README.md

 ## About

-The main goal of this slider was to work on **LG WebOS TV** with full remote control navigation, since [MakD's Jellyfin-Media-Bar](https://github.com/MakD/Jellyfin-Media-Bar) already covers Desktop and Mobile very well.
+The main goal of this slider was to work on **LG WebOS TV** with full remote control navigation.

 ---